Paneer Ragi Paratha Recipe

 - Dust the filled paneer paratha dough in some flour and roll it gently.
 Roll it to desired thickness.

-- Place the filled ragi paneer paratha.
-Allow it to cook on medium heat for about 30 to 45 seconds and flip over.
+- Place the paratha on a hot tawa.
+Allow it to cook on medium heat for about 30 to 45 seconds and flip over gently.

-- Spread a little oil/butter and let it cook.
+- Spread a little oil and let it cook.